Frequently Asked Questions

 8. Does it work over the Internet or behind a firewall?

 Yes.
 ACI Client can automatically detect the server if it's on the same LAN using broadcast packets.
-When ACI Client is behind a router, you can specify the IP Address and port number to use in an INI file.
+When ACI Client is behind a router, you can specify the IP Address and port number to use in command line options to the installer/accumulative updater, or by editing an INI file.
 See "Setting up ACI Client to work from behind a router" under "Installing ACI Client" in ACI HelpContents for details.

 9. What happens when the user is working on another program while keeping the application in question in the background?

 Any application other than the monitored application is ignored.
-If the idle time limit is enabled for the user and is reached, ACI will close the application.
+If the idle time limit is enabled for the user and is reached, ACI will close the application, in most cases without bringing the application to the foreground.

 10. When the user moves the mouse over the application, will it be considered active?

 No, moving the mouse over the application is ignored.
-Only keyboard and mouse clicks on the target application are considered when determining the idle time.
+Only keyboard and mouse activity on the target application are considered when determining the idle time.

 11. Will it use a database session?